Freight Shipping from Louisville to Long Beach

 How much does it cost to ship freight from Louisville to Long Beach?

-Full truckload (FTL) rates from Louisville, KY to Long Beach, CA currently range from $5,113-$6,302 for a standard dry van load over the 2,378-mile route.
+Full truckload (FTL) rates from Louisville, KY to Long Beach, CA currently range $5,113-$6,302 (roughly $2.18-$2.66 per mile over 2,378 miles).
 LTL shipments typically cost $1,508-$2,421 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Louisville to Long Beach?